 Also, this theory does not explain late VKDB, which happens a week or more after birth, and is the more dangerous kind of bleeding.
 Late VKDB occurs too late to be impacted by the type of delivery.

-Finally, as mentioned earlier, the timing of cord clamping probably does not have any effect on VKDB, since Vitamin K is usually undetectable in cord blood.
+As mentioned earlier, the timing of cord clamping probably does not have any effect on VKDB, since Vitamin K is usually undetectable in cord blood.

 In summary, the most important risk factors for VKDB are exclusive breastfeeding and not getting the Vitamin K shot.
 Evidence does not support the claim that trauma at birth has anything to do with VKDB.